Naomi Sharon: Musical style

 Sharon's sound has been described as, "genre-defying."
 Her songs have been noted to fuse alternative R&B and ambient house as well as including foreign influences from Afrobeats and Spanish music.
 Sharon's songs mainly deal with themes of love, heartbreak, and healing.
 Her low register vocals have been described as reminiscent to Sade's.

 Personal life

 Sharon has a home in Rotterdam.

-In 2021, Sharon broke off her engagement and eight-year relationship with ex-fiancé Jamie Sun, who alleged on Instagram that Sharon was having an affair with Drake.